Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Experiments

 \subsubsection{Implementation details}

-First, faces in all the databases are detected, cropped, and resized to $128\times 128$ pixels and thus form our ground-truths.
-Then, we use the masks with different sizes, ranging from $16\times 16$ to $64\times 64$ pixels, and covering at least one critical facial component to construct the occluded HR faces.
-Note that the position of the mask is randomly selected.
-Afterward, we generate the occluded LR faces ($16\times 16$ pixels) by transforming and downsampling the occluded HR ones.
+First, we detect the faces in all the databases by the Dlib face detector, align them to the upright position, crop main facial areas from original images, and resize them to $128\times 128$ pixels with bilinear interpolation.
+Those processed images form our ground-truth HR images without occlusions.
+Then, we generate both irregular masks following PConv~\cite{liu2018image} and square masks with different sizes randomly ranging from $16\times 16$ to $64\times 64$ pixels to construct the occluded HR faces.
+Afterward, we generate the occluded LR faces ($16\times 16$ pixels) by downsampling the occluded HR ones with bilinear interpolation.
 As a result, we construct occluded LR$/$non-occluded HR face pairs for each database.
-Our large-scale occluded LR$/$non-occluded HR face pair dataset and the code will be available on \url{https://github.com/SEU-yang.}
+We conduct our experiments with the PyTorch framework on an NVIDIA Titan 2080 GPU card.
+The Pro-UIGAN model takes about five days to converge.
+Our large-scale occluded LR$/$non-occluded HR face pair datasets and the code will be available on \url{https://github.com/SEU-yang.}